SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors) to help you monitor your Couchbase clusters.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.

-For details on the individual alerts, see this [page](#Couchbase_Alerts).
+For details on the individual alerts, see [Couchbase Alerts](#couchbase-alerts).
 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing a JSON file or a Terraform script.

-There are limits to how many alerts can be enabled - see the [Alerts FAQ](/docs/alerts/monitors/monitor-faq.md) for details.
+There are limits to how many alerts can be enabled - see the [Alerts FAQ](/docs/alerts/monitors/monitor-faq) for details.

 ### Method A: Importing a JSON file